kevin1024/pytest-httpbin/README.md

 **UNDER DEVELOPMENT, not yet released**

 [httpbin](https://httpbin.org/) is an amazing web service for testing HTTP libraries.
 It has several great endpoints that can test pretty much everything you need in a HTTP library.
-The only problem is: maybe you don't want to wait for your tests to travel across the Internet and back to make assertions against a remote web service.
+The only problem is: maybe you don't want to wait for your tests to travel across the Internet and back to make assertions against a remote web service (speed), and maybe you want to work offline (convenience).

 Enter **pytest-httpbin**.
-Pytest-httpbin creates a pytest "fixture" that is dependency-injected into your tests.
+Pytest-httpbin creates a [pytest fixture](http://pytest.org/latest/fixture.html) that is dependency-injected into your tests.
 It automatically starts up a HTTP server in a separate thread running httpbin and provides your test with the URL in the fixture.
 Check out this example:

 ```python
 def test_that_my_library_works_kinda_ok(httpbin):